gulshanmirg/local-llm-chatbot/README.md

 This project is licensed under the MIT License – you are free to use, modify, and distribute the code for personal or commercial purposes.

-🙏 Acknowledgment

-Developed by Gulshan Mirg as part of the Udemy course👉 Getting Started with Gen AI: LangChain, LLAMA3 & Ollama